wandb/docs/docs/guides/integrations/diffusers.md

 ## Weights & Biases Autologger for Diffusers

 This section demonstrates a typical text-conditional image generation workflow using the [`LatentConsistencyModelPipeline`](https://huggingface.co/docs/diffusers/v0.23.1/en/api/pipelines/latent_consistency_models).
-The autologger automatically logs the prompts, negative prompts, generated images, along with all associated configs for the experiment to Weights & Biases.
+The autologger automatically logs the prompts, negative prompts, generated images, pipeline architecture, along with all associated configs for the experiment to Weights & Biases.

 ```python
 import torch